 - Students in German Studies at UMD develop strong language proficiency and cultural competence in dynamic courses through hands-on work with and in the language.
 Those skills enable our students to pursue international study and international careers.

 - UMD offers rich opportunities for study abroad.
 Highlights of the many options available include our exchange program with the University of Passau, and a short-term UMD faculty-led course in Berlin.
 Scholarships are available to support study abroad, and faculty work closely with students to choose the right program and explore funding opportunities.

 Courses are taught in German because language is central to communication, communities, and cultures.
 Through our active, student-centered classes, you will develop the skills to listen, speak, read, and write in German, while also growing your capacity for critical and creative thinking, oral and written communication skills, digital literacies, and intercultural competence.
 Learning German strengthens your ability to think in new ways and prepares you for in-depth study.
 In interdisciplinary courses, you will study literature, film, art, music, history, politics, performance, and new media, learning to connect cultural practices, products, and perspectives.

 A minor in German Studies opens unique opportunities for you in education, business, politics, STEM fields, non-governmental organizations, and the arts.

 Admissions and Scholarships

-CLA is proud to be able to offer over 90 alumni and donor funded scholarships to our students each year.
-In total over $190,000 is awarded out to CLA majors and some minors as well.
-Each department facilitates the process for their specific scholarships and students are also encouraged to apply for CLA-wide scholarships offered to students in any field.
+CAHSS is proud to be able to offer over 90 alumni and donor funded scholarships to our students each year.
+In total over $190,000 is awarded out to CAHSS majors and some minors as well.
+Each department facilitates the process for their specific scholarships and students are also encouraged to apply for CAHSS-wide scholarships offered to students in any field.
 Some scholarships in the Department of World Languages and Cultures include: